Solar power in the United Kingdom: Rooftop solar

-Large scale solar power parks
+Large-scale solar farms

 The first solar park in Wales became operational in 2011 at Rhosygilwen, north Pembrokeshire.

 On 13 July 2011, construction of the largest solar park in the United Kingdom was completed in Newark-on-Trent in Nottinghamshire.

 The 4.9 MW free-field system was built in just seven weeks after being granted planning permission.

 The system generates an estimated 4,860 MWh of electricity (an average power of 560 kW) into the national grid each year.

-There are several other examples of 4–5 MW field arrays of photovoltaics in the UK, including the 5 MW Language Solar Park, the 5 MW Westmill Solar Farm, the 4.51 MW Marsten Solar Farm and Toyota's 4.6 MW plant in Burnaston, Derbyshire.
+There are several other examples of 4–5 MW field arrays of photovoltaics in the UK, including the 5 MW Langage Solar Park, the 5 MW Westmill Solar Farm, the 4.51 MW Marsten Solar Farm and Toyota's 4.6 MW plant in Burnaston, Derbyshire.

 The first large solar farm in the United Kingdom, a 32 MW solar farm, began construction in November 2012 in Leicestershire, between the runways of the former military airfield, Wymeswold.

 As of June 2014 there were 18 schemes generating more than 5 MW and 34 in planning or construction in Wales.

+In 2023, the queue for grid connection was a problem.